SamCabV/Arithmetic-Lenia/reports/final_report.md

 ## Code

+The code for this project is in the code folder of this repository, it is a python file and requires pygame dependencies.
 ## Future Steps

 In the future we would like to try and find new solitons as well as different kinds of communication for the extension using the new GUI.